For Enquiry, Please Contact:

 Daily exposure [Zone D]: Marine sailors working in a D zone sound environments on a daily basis should wear ear protection, and a hearing conservation program may be taken into consideration.

-Exposure on occasion [Zone B] – Exposure on occasion should be permitted in Zone B, and both ear muffs and ear plugs should be worn unless the exposure time is limited to no longer than 10 minutes, in which case only ear muffs or plugs are needed.
+Exposure on occasion [Zone B] – Exposure on occasion should be permitted in Zone B, and both ear plugs should be worn unless the exposure time is limited to no longer than 10 minutes.

 Occasional exposure [Zone C] – Only occasional exposure should be permitted in Zone C, and earplugs or muffs should be necessary.